06 Jun How should I change my habits now that I’m pregnant?

 *Luckily with the advancement of technology, there have been many great “pre-natal vitamins” created to make the consumption of these vitamins and minerals a cinch, but don’t rely purely on a supplement and neglect the food intake.
 You want to get as close to the source as possible.

 It wasn’t that long ago when mothers-to-be were told to restrict weight gain to 8-10 pounds.
 This is no longer the case.
 The latest research shows that weight gain of 25-35 pounds or more is healthy as long as it’s on a high protein diet that is well balanced and the foods are not laden with chemicals, preservatives or refined sugars.
 Be cautious when taking too much Vitamin B when pregnant because it tends to reduce the amount of available breast milk.
-Other interesting facts are that babies do not like garlic so try to avoid that if breast feeding and too much chocolate can lead to diarrhea in babies.
+Another interesting facts are that babies do not like garlic so try to avoid that if breastfeeding and too much chocolate can lead to diarrhea in babies.
 Moms have also been told to restrict their salt intake but natural sodium is important in the production of extra blood volume and a lack can be disastrous.
 I recommend salting your food to taste with Celtic or Sea Salt.
 In the end, listen to what your body tells you.
 With our first, my wife craved saltine crackers and pickles (she must have needed the sodium).
 And boy, does my daughter love crackers and pickles still to this day.

 1. Alcohol- this has been shown to cause problems with the baby’s nervous system.
 Some researchers say a little is okay, but error on the side of caution and avoid it if possible.

 2. Caffeine- found in coffee, soda, teas and chocolate.
-Too much has been linked to birth defects so it’s best to limit your intake or again, avoid completely.
+Too much has been linked to birth defects so it’s best to limit your intake or again, avoid it completely.

 3. Artificial sugars and sweeteners- it’s a good rule of thumb for all of us to avoid these but it’s an absolute necessity if you are pregnant.
 Avoid these at all costs.